 4. Hook the strap.

 When returning the third seat to its original position, put the holding strap into the hole.

-5. Remove the seat striker covers from the back of the seat cushion, and install them over the seat strikers.
+5. Remove the seat hook covers from the back of the seat cushion, and install them over the seat hooks.